 Between two and four tonnes of bauxite are required to produce one tonne of alumina.
 Once the alumina is extracted from the bauxite, the remaining bauxite residue is stored in landfills.
 Disposal of the bauxite residue is a challenging aspect of alumina production due to relatively large volumes, occupation of land areas, and the alkalinity of the residue and the run-off water.
 The way of storing of bauxite residue and handling of run-off water is critical.

 Aluminium smelters also generate significant quantities of solid waste.
 One of the main sources of waste production during the smelting process is from the relining of pots, which takes place every five-to-eight years.
-The carbon portion of the spent pot lining (SPL) is considered a hazardous waste because of its fluoride, cyanide, PAH and reactive metal content.
-The refractory materials are not considered hazardous.
-It is thus important both to minimise the generation of SPL by extending life times of the pots, as well as to ensure proper handling of SPL waste through treatment or use by other industries, such as the cement industry.
+The carbon portion of the spent pot lining (SPL) and refactory materials are considered a hazardous waste because of fluoride, cyanide and reactive metal content.
+It is thus important both to minimise the generation of SPL by extending life times of the pots, as well as to ensure proper handling of SPL waste through treatment or use by other industries.

 Biodiversity and land management